Prerequisites for Entry into the Department

 Transfer of Credits

 With approval from the Director of Undergraduate Studies, student may transfer up to two courses to the major (no transfer credit is awarded for the minor).
-These two courses include those taken at other universities in America or abroad; however, neither J-term courses nor summer-only abroad programs receive major credit.
-As one of the transfer courses, a student may apply for credit after completing a major level course (numbered 300 or above) in a foreign literature (either in English or the original language).
-The one exception to the major-level stipulation are the courses CPLT 201/ENLT 215; CPLT 202/ENLT 216, which may count as major level courses.
+These two courses include those taken at other universities in America or abroad; however, J-term courses, Semester at Sea courses, and summer-only study abroad course will not be granted major credit.
+As one of the transfer courses, a student may apply for credit after completing a major level course in a foreign literature (either in English or the original language), or a CPLT course at the 200 level or higher.
 Eight of the ten required courses for the English major must be completed in the English department at UVa.

 Special Programs in English

 Admission to advanced creative writing undergraduate seminars is by permission of the instructor only.
 Students should apply to the instructor during registration.
-Students wishing to take Independent Study (ENGL 493, 494, or ENWR 495, 496) should apply to the director of the undergraduate program.
+Students wishing to take Independent Study (ENGL 493, 494, or ENWR 495, 496) should apply to the Director of the Undergraduate Studies.
 Students wishing to write an honors thesis (ENGL 491-492) should apply to the director of the Distinguished Majors Program.

 Distinguished Majors Program in English